FarmDyn/documentation/docs/template/plant_nutrition.md

     b.
 Using planning data

-2. Using data output of the crop modelling framework SIMPLACE
+2. Using data output of the crop modeling framework SIMPLACE

 *p\_nutNeed* is the nutrient need for different crops tat enters the equation for fixed factor approach and the flow model.
 For the fixed